This Is Uphill

-- Have each student write a science inquiry journal, documenting their hypothesis and conclusions as a scientist would.
+- Have each pupil write a science enquiry journal, documenting their hypothesis and conclusions as a scientist would.

-- Have each student write a newspaper article reporting a major new scientific discovery.
-Ask them to document the scientific protocols used, as a journalist would.
+- Have each pupil write a newspaper article reporting on a major new scientific discovery.
+Ask them to document the scientific protocols used as a journalist would.

-- Provide examples of scientific newspaper articles and science inquiry journals.
-Ask your students to compare the two and document their observations.
+- Provide examples of scientific newspaper articles and science enquiry journals.
+Ask your pupils to compare the two and document their observations.

 Note: This will require additional time.